Woodring College of Education

 - Interview by secondary education faculty.
 Details will be provided once applications are received

-Candidates for the Master in Teaching Degree must have completed a baccalaureate degree and academic preparation for a qualifying endorsement, including a minimum80% of required endorsement coursework (see listing of WWU academic majors in the Secondary Education section of the current catalog).
+Candidates for the Master in Teaching Degree must have completed a baccalaureate degree and academic preparation for a qualifying endorsement. (see listing of WWU academic majors in the Secondary Education section of the current catalog).
 The MIT leads to a recommendation to the Office of the Superintendent of Public Instruction for State of Washington residency teacher certification.
 Teacher certification candidates must sign the “Student Conduct Requirements and Agreement” form, complete Character and Fitness requirements, the sexual harassment prevention education workshop, and the blood-borne pathogen workshop.
 It is possible to be awarded certification prior to completion of master’s degree requirements; the MIT will be awarded only to those who successfully complete all requirements for Washington state certification, including a successful student internship.
 Therefore, the MIT cannot be awarded without certification.

 Program Application/Admission Requirements

 Applications and supporting materials must be received by the Graduate School for the corresponding quarter of admission by the following deadlines for priority consideration: